sourdough croissants

 smooth dough in a ball after kneading

 Form the dough into a ball.
-Place the ball in a lidded bowl and prop the lid on the top so air can escape without the dough drying out.
-You could also place plastic wrap over your bowl if you don’t have a lid.
+Place the ball in a bowl and prop a lid on the top or cover in plastic wrap.

 placing dough in a lidded bowl for fermentation

-Leave the dough in a warm place to ferment for 4 hours.
-I usually use my oven with the light turned on for a warm place to ferment.
+Leave the dough in a warm place to ferment for about 4 hours or until the dough is just shy of doubling.
+I usually use my microwave or oven with the light turned on for a warm place to ferment.

-Then place the lid on tightly and transfer to the refrigerator overnight.
+Then cover and transfer to the refrigerator overnight.

 Step 2 – Make Butter Block